Cool Hand Peter: Production and development

 The episode was directed by series regular Brian Iles and written by Artie Johann and Shawn Ries, in their first episode of the series.
 Series regulars Peter Shin and James Purdum served as supervising directors, with Andrew Goldberg, Alex Carter, Spencer Porter, Anthony Blasucci, Mike Desilets, and Deepak Sethi serving as staff writers for the episode.
 Composer Walter Murphy, who has worked on the series since its inception, returned to compose the music for the episode.
 The episode saw the re-appearance of former main cast member Mike Henry as the voice of Cleveland Brown.
 The actor had previously left the role on Family Guy, in order to star as the character in his own spinoff, entitled The Cleveland Show, which was co-created by Henry.
 Sanaa Lathan, who portrays Donna Tubbs on The Cleveland Show, also guest starred as her character in the episode.
-"Cool Hand Peter" was first announced at the 2011 San Diego Comic-Con International on July 23, 2011 by series showrunners and executive producers Steve Callaghan and Mark Hentemann.
+"Cool Hand Peter" was first announced at the 2011 San Diego Comic-Con on July 23, 2011 by series showrunners and executive producers Steve Callaghan and Mark Hentemann.

 In addition to the regular cast and Lathan, actor Bob Gunton, voice actor Julius Sharpe, and actress Jennifer Tilly, who portrayed the sheriff, warden, UPS Guy and Bonnie Swanson, respectively, guest starred in the episode.
 Recurring guest voice actors Danny Smith, writer Alec Sulkin, voice actor Ralph Garman, and writer John Viener made minor appearances throughout the episode.
 Recurring cast members Adam West, and Patrick Warburton also appeared in the episode, portraying the characters of Adam West and Joe Swanson, respectively.
 Bob Gunton's voicing of the warden is probably a nod to his most famous role, that of the warden in the film The Shawshank Redemption.